MarkMichon1/BitGlitter-Python/README.md

 + **Customizable resolution:** You have complete control of the size of the outputted frames, whether they are 480p or 8K.
-+ **Customizable Framerate:** Currently supports 30 and 60 FPS, custom values are coming soon.
++ **Customizable framerate:** Currently supports 30 and 60 FPS, custom values are coming soon.

 ![Custom Color Showcase](https://i.imgur.com/4uQTxwT.png)

 + **Custom Color Palettes:** The included default palettes are just a starting point.
 Make any color palette that you want to match the aesthetic where it's being used.
 Anyone reading the stream will have the palette automatically saved to their machine, so then they can use it as well!
+Functionality is included to output a text file outlining all of the color palettes you have available to use, both default and custom.

 ### Reading

-+ **Colorsnap Error Correction:** BitGlitter protect your file against corruption and artifacts on the image or video.
++ **Error correction against compression or corruption:** BitGlitter protect your file against corruption and artifacts on the image or video.
 After loading the correct palette, whenever it detects an incorrect color, it will "snap" it to the nearest color in the palette.
 This gives your file resistance against format changes, codecs, or file size reduction.
+This allows BitGlitter streams to still be read in environments that would otherwise render all existing steganography methods unreadable.

-+ **File Integrity Check Mechanisms:** When the stream is created, a hash (SHA-256) is taken of the entire stream, as well as each frame.
++ **Complete file integrity:** When the stream is created, a hash (SHA-256) is taken of the entire stream, as well as each frame.
 The data must match what is expected to be accepted.
 Damaged or corrupt files will not be blindly passed on to you.

++ **Streamlined frame bypassing:**  If a frame cannot or doesn't need to be read (ie, a duplicate already read), the reader determines this from an initial frame header

 ### Design

++ **No metadata saved in the file:**  Compress the stream, change formats, upload it somewhere.
+All data is encoded in the blocks, so you don't have to worry (as much) about rendering the stream unreadable.

 + **Easy to understand:** Whether you're learning about Python and want to understand how it works, or you're looking to contribute, docstrings and notes are throughout the library.